x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 };
 ```

-The idea of ​​this method is to wrap the existing code with the `sentinel.imports` statement in the configuration file.

-But this `imports` happens to be an `Errorboundary`, in addition to this, you can also inject other such as `imports` is a `LogComponent` and so on.
+The above code aim to wrap the children components by custom component which happens to be the `ErrorBoundary` component。

+You can wrap your children component with any other component.

-The complete github code is implemented [here](https://github.com/xff1874/react-error-sentinel)
+The complete source code is [here](https://github.com/xff1874/react-error-sentinel)

-Although this method implements the error capture and pocketing scheme, it is very complicated and cumbersome to use.
-You need to configure `webpack` and `.catch-react-error-config.json` and run the scaffolding.
+It also need to modify your webpack configuration file.
+As a result , it is still not a elegant solution.

 ## Golden Age-TS Decorator

-After the above solution came out, I could not find an elegant solution for a long time, either it was too difficult to use (babelplugin), or the source code was changed too much (HOC).
-Is there a way to combine the two until the To the `TypeScript decorator`.
+The typescript provides an concise solution to handle the problem with `decorator`

-TS provides `class decorators`, `method decorators`, `accessor decorators`, `attribute decorators`, `parameter decorators`, see the [official website](https://www.tslang.cn/docs/handbook/decorators.html) for details about decorators.
+It provides `class decorators`, `method decorators`, `accessor decorators`, `attribute decorators`, `parameter decorators`, see the [official website](https://www.tslang.cn/docs/handbook/decorators.html) for more details。

-We use a class decorator, and the error trap design is as follows：
+We can create a class decorator and use it like this:

 ```jsx
 @catchreacterror()